aarmea/shepherd-launcher/README.md

 ### Home screen

+Activities can be made selectively available at certain times of day.

 TODO: home screen at different times (bedtime vs afternoon) showing different applications

 ### Time limits

+Activities can have configurable time limits, including:
+* individual session length
+* total usage per day
+* cooldown periods before that particular activity can be restarted

 TODO: GIF or video of GCompris a few seconds from closing, emphasizing:
 * Countdown clock